 The Guest House:

 The lower level consists of a living room with a tall, shed-vault ceiling and a central pellet stove providing both comfort and ambience in the winter.
 Air conditioning will keep you cool on the days that it's too hot to keep the windows open.
 The living room comfortably seats six adults.
 The third bedroom, which has two twin beds is also on the lower level and includes a bonus, low-ceiling sleeping loft we call "The Dog House" which is accessible by a short ladder.
 It is a unique and fun place for kids or kid at heart grown-ups to sleep.

 The lower level includes the shared space of our traditional "summer kitchen".
 The summer kitchen provides an ideal indoor area to prep for your outdoor cooking.
 It has a full sized refrigerator with freezer, sink, and counter space.
-It opens both to the patio with outdoor seating for 6 and the finished garage which has been converted into an authentic biker bar affectionately known as Poppa Wheelie's.
+The summer kitchen is part of the working farm operation.
+Don't be surprised if you find a bottle of milk replacer or calf vitamins in the fridge next to your beverages.
+It opens both to the patio with outdoor seating and the finished garage which has been converted into an authentic biker bar affectionately known as Poppa Wheelie's.